jaybraun/resa_cm/README.md

 RESA repo for Intel Fortran on RHEL/CentOS v7.

-Currently being buillt with Intel Fortran 18 (this is a version that we experimented with in the past; I am not sure which update.
+Currently being buillt with Intel Fortran version 20, update 1, as a free trial, or with version 18 (a version that we experimented with in the past; I am not sure which update.
 IIRC it is update 2).

-Link errors were encountered with Intel Fortran 20, and are pending investigation.